The nomination package for the Blavatnik Regional Awards contains the following documents:

 The following information must be included in the nominee’s CV:

 Name, current institution(s), and position title

 Education and training, including doctoral and postdoctoral training and/or residency.
-Please include names of previous advisors.
+NOTE: Please include names of previous advisors.

 Honors and awards, including granting organization and years in which they were received.

 All peer-reviewed publications from entire research career: Please include published work or manuscripts in press authored during postdoctoral, doctoral, and undergraduate career

 DO NOT include manuscripts that are submitted or in preparation.

 Conference abstracts and proceedings should only be included if they are the primary way of disseminating new results in the nominee’s field, such as in computer science and mathematics.

 Select patents and patent applications: Include the patent title, a 1 to 2 sentence synopsis, and the year submitted / approved.

 List funding, if any, for ongoing and completed projects on which the nominee is a PI or a co-PI.